jhanley634/testing-tools/problem/reviewing/reviewing.md

 a new perspective, from my perspective.
 \blank

-If, having considered that, the author chooses to reject a proposed change, that is *just fine!*
+Having considered that, if the author chooses to reject a proposed change, that is *just fine!*

 #ground rules